JvanKatwijk/qt-dab/README.md

 Note that while the rtlsdr library and the airspy library are included in the appImage, the "udev" settings are expected to be set already on your system.
-Note further that, while it is possible to select the sdrPlay, the sdrPlay library is not part of the appImage and should be installed from "www.sdrplay.com".
+Note further that, while it is possible to select the SDRplay, the SDRplay library is not part of the appImage and should be installed from "www.sdrplay.com".

 All further dependencies are included